-Roz Alford, principal/owner of ASAP Solutions Group, a technology consulting and IT staff augmentation firm delivering business and technology solutions to Fortune 500 companies.
+Roz Alford, retired principal/owner of ASAP Solutions Group, a technology consulting and IT staff augmentation firm delivering business and technology solutions to Fortune 500 companies.

 Nicole Geller, chief executive officer, former president and founder of GCS, Inc., a premier provider of acquisition, program management, and contracts management services.

 Diana Reid (moderator), executive vice president of PNC Real Estate.

 Dorrit Bern, former president, chief executive officer and chairman of the board of Charming Shoppes Inc., the second largest retailer for women’s plus-size fashion.

 Sandi Webster, a principal of Consultants 2 Go LLC, a rapidly growing certified minority women-owned management consulting company.

 Watch as They Share From Their Experiences: